 Scale the winding stone stairs to Upper Bench to experience a room worthy of a scene from Harry Potter’s Hogwarts.
 With its balcony library crammed with ancient books and old carved desk lids covering the walls, it’s a fitting end to this unique tour.

 Keen to ensure everyone gets the very best from their Rugby School experience, tours can be tailor made for specific groups, with timings kept as flexible as possible.
 Large groups are very welcome and can be booked by prior arrangement, or the ‘drop-in’ tour currently operates at 2pm on Saturdays.
 We would, however, always advise to email the Shop to ensure the tour is going ahead.

-For all tour enquiries please call the School Shop.
+For all tour enquiries please contact the School Shop.